LOTN: CHARACTER GUIDE

 A 5th generation Nightwarden.
 She would be forced to go into hiding after her father’s death.
 10 years later she was inadvertently uncovered and went on the run, this time searching for answers about her past.
 She eventually joined the Nightwardens, assisted them in finding and killing the entire vampire species.

 Werewolves live among us.
 Under the light of the moon, they seek to satisfy a curse, an unquenchable thirst for carnage they can’t escape.
 But the creatures are widely misunderstood, as werewolves are the closest beings to nature as they tread the line between the natural and the supernatural.
 Because of this, elemental powers grow deep inside them, connected to the pulse of the Earth, creating a purer form of magic than any kind in the universe.
 The immense pang of power fuels their berserk-like state, their only escape is to give in to their wild side.
-Varying from individual to individual, werewolves hold command over Earth, Fire, Wind, Water, Sound, or Light.
+Varying by individual, werewolves hold command over Earth, Fire, Wind, Water, Sound, or Light.
 With only the rarest, in control of Light.
 There are also rumors of the “one” possessing the power of all the elements.
-Unfortunately, werewolves, are solitary in their human for, knowing their affliction can rear its head at any time.
+Unfortunately, werewolves, are solitary in their human form. knowing their affliction can rear its head at any time.
 Because of their reclusive nature, many go their whole lives without learning to harness their element or realizing the significance of their powers.
-They’re hunted, sought by dark forces believing their amplified magic is tied to the Processions.
+They’re hunted, sought by Dark forces believing their amplified magic is tied to the Processions.

 The Wolf Tribe